computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 ## 1. Evaluation Metrics

-- You need to write functions for accuracy, precision, recall, and f-score (may not use sklearn built-in functions to calculate).
-- You will be using these functions in later parts of the assignments as your evaluation metrics.
+Before we start with this text classification task, we need to first determine how we will evaluate our results.
+The most common metrics are precision, recall, and f-score.

+For this problem, you will fill in the following functions:

+- get_precision(y_pred, y_true)
+- get_recall(y_pred, y_true)
+- get_fscore(y_pred, y_true)

+Here, 'y_pred' is an 'nx1' list of predicted labels from a classifier, and 'y_true' is an 'nx1' list of the true labels, where 'n' is the number of datapoints.

+You may not use sklearn's built-in functions for this, you must instead calculate these metrics manually.
+You will be using these functions to evaluate your classifiers later on in this assignment.

 ## 2. Complex Word Identification